100-m/nx.digital/doc/project_life_cycle.md

   * Benchmark referential (if attribution needed)

 ## Sprint

-During this phase developper will:
+During this phase, developers will:
-  * Add the new indicators and check all the
+  * Add the new indicators
-  * Check all the computers on the main funds profile thanks to the examples
+  * Check that all values are correct based on examples sent by the client previously

 ##  Definition of done
   * Digital App updated with History / benchmark / Indicators